 This is part of a series on LKS Quaero’s leadership development programs, published in advance of our 2018 Public Program in Newcastle.
 You can book your ticket for our Leading for Change (Advanced) Diploma program or book your ticket for our Leading for Change (Essentials) Certificate IV program now.
+Both programs are delivered through our RTO partner, Australian College of Mining RTO No. 110084.

 Once the organisational problem has been identified and the current state analysis has been undertaken, our clients have a clear picture of what’s going well and what’s not.
 How do we help them turn that knowledge into concrete change?